super-owesome/bobble_controllers/README.md

 and learn how to [build your own Bobble-Bot](#build-your-own).

 ## Debian Install

-TODO debian installation package is still under development.
-For now, follow the instructions below to build from source.
+> Beware this section is still in development.

+For now, please follow the instructions to [build the simulation from source](#build-from-source).

 ## Build from source